daddel80/notepadpp-multireplace/README.md

 Control the behavior of search operations and cursor movement.

 - **Replace: Don't move to the following occurrence** — If checked, the cursor remains on the current match after clicking "Replace".
 If unchecked, it automatically jumps to the next match (standard behavior).
-- **Find: Search from cursor position** — If checked, "Find All" and "Replace All" start from the current cursor position.
+- **Find: Search from cursor position** — If checked,  "Find All", "Replace All", and "Mark" start from the current cursor position.
 If unchecked, operations always process the entire defined scope.
 - **Mute all sounds** — Disables the notification sound (beep) when a search yields no results.
 The window will still flash visually to indicate "not found".
 - **File Search: Skip files larger than** — Defines a maximum size (in MB) for **Find/Replace in Files**.
 Skips larger files to ensure responsiveness and prevent high memory usage.